margaretmf/margaretmf.github.io/spiritualinspirationandbiblelessoninteraction.md

 ## I love reading the Christian Science Quarterly Bible Lesson and studying it.
 In the year 2021, I am interacting with it online. ##

+## Week of February 1, 2020 - 'Spirit' - Inspiring Passage ##
+* The Lord's People

+"The Lord says: 'My people, I promise to give you my Spirit and my message"

+* The Glory of the Lord is Hidden to the senses

+"...Eye hath not seen, nor ear heard, neither have entered into the heart of mna, the things which God hath prepared for them that love him."

+* Revelation

+"But God hath revealed them untu us by his Spirit: for the Spirit searcheth all things, yea, the deep things of God."

+* the Holy Ghost teacheth

+* diversities of gifts

+"but the Same Spirit"

+* one Spirit, one Body

+"For by one Spirit are we all baptized into one body"

+* "the spirit of the Lord", "the greatness of his might", "strong in power, not one faileth"

+* God is ALl-in-all

+The Scriptures imply that God is All-in-all."

+* God is individual, incorporeal, always meeting us where we are

+"God is individual, incorporeal.
+He is divine Principle, Love, the universal cause, the only creator, and there is no other self-existence.
+He is all-inclusive, and is reflected by all that is real and eternal, and by nothing else.
+He fills all space, and it is impossible to conceive of such omnipresence and individuality except as infinite Spirit or Mind.
+Hence all is Spirit and spiritual."

+* "three great verities of Spirit"

+"omnipresence, omniscience, omnipotence"

+"Spirit possessing all power, filling all space, constituting all Science, - contradict forever the belief that matter can be actual"
+"eternal verities reveal primeval existence as the radiant reality of God's creation, in which all that He has made is pronounced by His wisdom good."

+* True Existence

+* God, the Creator

+"The spirit of God hath made me, and the breath of the Almighty hath given me life."

+* the sons, children of God

+"have not received the spirit of bondage again to fear, but ye have received the Spirit of adoption"

+* all things work together for good for those who love God

+"And we know that all things work together for good to them that love God, to them who are the called according to his purpose."

+* the glory of the Lord, the same image, from glory to glory

+"we all, with open face"

+* one Spirit

+"In Science man is the offspring of Spirit.
+The beautiful, good, and pure constitute his ancestry.
+His origin is not, like that of mortals, in brute instinct, nor does he pass through material conditions prior to reaching intelligence.
+Spirit is his primitive and ultimate source of being; God is his Father, and Life is the law of his being."

+* Man, the offspring of God

+"Man as the offspring of God, as the idea of Spirit is the immortal evidence that Spirit is harmonious and man eternal."

+* Man, tributary to God, Spirit, and nothign else

+"Man is tributary to God, Spirit, and to nothing else.
+God's being is infinity, freedom, harmony, and boundless bliss.
+'Where the Spirit of the Lord is, there is liberty.'"

+"the realm of God"

 ## Week of January 25, 2020 - 'Love' - Inspiring Passages ##

 * God is love